nakram6/eshoe/Readme.md

 HTML, CSS, JS, Bootstrap

-I have helped in creating front-end pages and features such as About, Payment, Contact, etc. and also have helped to convert all project HTML files into PHP files.
+I have helped in designing/creating the front-end for web pages and features such as About, Payment, Contact, etc. and also have helped to convert all project HTML files into PHP files.

+**-------------------------------------------COMPLETED - Erase After---------------------------------------------------------------**

+-Most project files have been given header/footer except a few that are labelled -All files now PHP
+-Most pages completed except a few that are labelled